klaviyo/klaviyo-swift-sdk/MIGRATION_GUIDE.md

 This guide outlines how developers can migrate from older versions of our SDK to newer ones.

+## Migrating to v4.0.0

+### `Event.EventName` enum:

+- We have removed the PascalCase names in the `Event.EventName` enum, leaving only the camelCase names.
+You will need to remove any references to the old PascalCase names.
+- We have removed the `.OpenedPush` case (there is no camelCase replacement), as this is intended for internal use only.
+You will need to remove any references to the `.OpenedPush` case.

+## Migrating to v3.3.0

+We've updated the case names in the `Event.EventName` enum from PascalCase to camelCase, to be consistent with [Swift naming conventions](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/enumerations/).
+The old case PascalCase names are currently still in place and have the same functionality as the new camelCase names, but will be removed in a future release.
+Any direct references to the old PascalCase names will now show a deprecation warning, along with an option to "fix" the name by replacing it with the camelCase version.

+This update is non-breaking for most use-cases, but any consumers who are `switch`ing over the `Event.EventName` enum will need to make minor changes.
+There are two scenarios:

+1. If the existing `switch` statement does not include a `default` case, the compiler will throw a "Switch must be exhaustive" error.
+You may click "Fix" to have Xcode automatically add the missing cases, but we recommend that you add the new camelCase names alongside the old ones in your branching logic.
+For example:

+    ```swift
+    switch event {
+    case .OpenedPush:
+        <...>
+    case .OpenedAppMetric, .openedAppMetric:
+        <...>
+    case .ViewedProductMetric, .viewedProductMetric:
+        <...>
+    case .AddedToCartMetric, .addedToCartMetric:
+        <...>
+    case .StartedCheckoutMetric, .startedCheckoutMetric:
+        <...>
+    case .CustomEvent(let string), .customEvent(let string):
+        <...>
+    }
+    ```

+2. If the existing `switch` statement does include a `default` case, any logic touching the new camelCase names will be branched into the `default` case unless the `switch` statement is updated.
+We recommend updating the `switch` statement as described in (1) above to address this situation.

 ## Migrating to v3.3.0

 We've updated the case names in the `Event.EventName` enum from PascalCase to camelCase, to be consistent with [Swift naming conventions](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/enumerations/).